Optical Dissolved Oxygen Cap Quality

-Optical dissolved oxygen sensors rely on an oxygen sensitive luminescent coating to perform the measurement.
+Optical dissolved oxygen sensors rely on an oxygen sensitive luminophore matrix to perform the measurement.

-Process exposure over time can degrade the luminescent coating.
-Sensor and DO cap life is heavily dependent upon specific conditions of the application, with elevated temperatures, pressures, and chemical exposure potentially accelerating the ageing process of both the sensor and ODO cap.
+Process exposure over time can degrade the luminophore matrix .
+Sensor and ODO cap life is heavily dependent upon specific conditions of the application, with elevated temperatures, pressures, and chemical exposure potentially accelerating the ageing process of both the sensor and ODO cap.

 An integrated quality indicator is utilized to predict remaining sensor and cap life time.
 A verbal and corresponding numerical value of quality indicator are tabulated below:

 |Quality Indicator||Sensor and Cap Status|

 |26 to 45% (Advise replacement at 35%)||Poor|